 The Northwest Science Expo is the state-level science research competition for Oregon.
-It is affiliated with the International Science and Engineering Fair and the Broadcom MASTERS.
+It is affiliated with the Regeneron International Science and Engineering Fair and the Thermo Fisher Scientific Junior Innovators Challenge.

 NWSE has been held for 5th through 12th grade students since 1984.
 The competition has grown from about 100 high school students in 1984 to 628 middle and high school students in 2019.
 In 2020, we held our first virtual fair.
 Students compete in categories encompassing all the scientific disciplines, engineering, computer science and mathematics.

 The highest middle school award is best of fair, and two projects are chosen each year.
-The top 10% of 6-8th grade students receive nominations to the Broadcom MASTERS.
+The top 10% of 6-8th grade students receive nominations to the Thermo Fisher Scientific Junior Innovators Challenge.
 Of those that apply nationwide, 30 are selected to compete in the National Competition in DC.
 Awards are given in each of the middle school categories and many organizations sponsor middle school special awards.